alphanumericslab/ecg-image-kit/README.md

 Contributions and feedback are welcome and encouraged from our user community as we strive to revolutionize the digitization and analysis of ECG data using state-of-the-art deep learning and image processing techniques.

+Scanning ECG images and their digitization have some fundamental limitations and requirements rooted in signal and image processing theory.
+A brief tutorial on these requirements is provided in a short note [here](./codes/ecg-image-generator/documentation/ECG_IMAGE_RESOLUTION.md).

 ## Toolsets
 Below are the toolsets for the forward and inverse processes of ECG image generation and digitization:
 * [Synthetic ECG image generation tools](codes/ecg-image-generator/)